ylmazahmt/itucsdb1626/docs/user/member3.rst

         **Index Page**

-* 'Add new Comment' Button goes into new place page.
+* 'Add new place' Button goes into new place page.
 * 'Delete' button deletes places from database.
 * All available check-in places in database listed here.

-New Comment Page
+New Place Page
 -------------------

     .. figure:: member3_images/Place_add.png